travelnxt/appacitive-docs/index.md

 #### Delete user by user token

-Here you can get a user by his session token.
+Here you can delete a user by his session token.
 A valid session token still needs to be passed in the `Appacitive-User-Auth` header, but the user that is deleted is the user whose token you pass as the query string parameter `token`.

 ** HTTP headers **